jasnnh/PCAPDecrypt-Encrypt/README.md

 Decrypt and Encrypt Wireshark PCAP files
 When saving or even dumping Packet captures on Wireshark or any other packet sniffer/capture software using the PCAP lib the captured data will most likely be encrypted after playing around with the binaries i manage to output some readable data and convert them back.

-If you have Wireshark downloaded we will be using the Tshark.exe file to decrypt & text2pcap.exe to encrypt:
+If you have Wireshark downloaded we will be using the Tshark.exe file to decrypt & text2pcap.exe to encrypt, these 2 files will not be provided you must download and install Wireshark to use them:

 Decrypting: